open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 ### .NET Framework binding redirects

-The [samples/BindingRedirect](./../samples/BindingRedirect/) app shows how to use the `app.config` file to solve version conflicts.
+The [examples/BindingRedirect](./../examples/BindingRedirect/) app shows how to use the `app.config` file to solve version conflicts.
-The sample can only run successfully under the instrumentation, as the binding redirect makes the application dependent on a version of `System.Diagnostics.DiagnosticSource` that is not available at build time.
+The example can only run successfully under the instrumentation, as the binding redirect makes the application dependent on a version of `System.Diagnostics.DiagnosticSource` that is not available at build time.